Concordium/concordium.github.io/source/mainnet/net/guides/low-code-nft-marketplace/marketplace.rst

             :width: 100%
             :alt: marketplace web page with connect to pinata screen shown

         Click **CONNECT**.
-When the connection is done, you will be able to upload images either by selecting them from a folder or just dragging and dropping them.
+When the connection is established, you will be able to upload images either by selecting them from a folder or just dragging and dropping them.
 You are not limited to uploading 1-2 images, and thanks to the template, the metadata generator is easier than creating one for every item.

         .. image:: ../../images/low-code-nft-framework/upload-images.png
             :width: 100%